November 1, 2015

 The RMC will offer to buy the property for the average of the two appraised values.
 Employees are often required to list the property for a certain amount of time, typically between 30 and 120 days, before accepting the offer.
 Employees who chose to accept the offer can move on more quickly in their new location, which means a more productive employee and less stress, often a win-win for all involved.
 Another advantage for the employee, should the home sit on the market longer, is the company’s covering the carrying costs and basic maintenance and upkeep on the home until a buyer is found.

 Still confused?
 We have answers.
-For a free program review and more information on these and other home sale options, schedule some time with one of our experienced consultants.
+For a free program review and more information on these and other home sale options, contact us and we will pair you with one of our experienced consultants.